thinkloop/memoizerific/README.md

 ```

 ## Internals
-Internal properties of the memoized function have been exposed for debugging and educational purposes.
+Meta properties are available for introspection for debugging and informational purposes.
 They should not be manipulated directly, only read.
 The following properties are available: